The Hardest Thing for People To Do

 You are probably asking me, “Why forget?”
 Let me ask you this, why remember?
 God says in Isaiah 43:24 that when He forgives you, He remembers “your sins no more.”
 One of the reasons why you should forget is to MOVE ON.
 Here is a little sticky note message for you.
 ForGIVE is for the offender.
 You are GIVing them mercy.
 And ForGET is for the offended.
 You are GETting peace by setting yourself free from resentment.
 If you are expecting changes in 2018, you can’t bring 2017’s hurt and pain with you.
 Constantly remembering the offense will make you relieve the hurt.
 You then will begin to harbor resentment and bitterness.
 If you remain BITTER you can never become BETTER.

 God wants better for you and I. However, the better that God wants for us will be dispensed when we align our actions with His Word.
 God is NOT going to forgive us beyond the measure we are willing to forgive someone (Matt 6:15).

 As I mature I realize that regret and lack of forgiveness are self-inflicted wounds.
-While the person whom you choose not to forgive is sleeping, you are up being miserable.
+While the person whom you choose not to forgive is sleeping, you end up being miserable.
 Free yourself from this torture.
 Do you want God to disburse a floodgate of blessings over your life?
 You need to prioritize reconciliation.
 You may have heard people asking to sow a financial seed for a breakthrough.
 But, I am asking you to sow a different kind of seed, sow a seed of forgiveness.
 Find the countless number of scriptures that talk about forgiveness and put them into practice.
 This is going to be a great year for you.
 Start by removing the emotional dead weighs that are weighing you down.
 Forgive and forget, life is so much better with people around.

 Please, leave a comment.
 I would love to hear how this post has inspired and will impact you.
 Take a minute and share with someone who could use it.
 Help me inspire others.